 The European series Popetown was set in the Vatican, and featured an impish Pope who came off as a Dirty Old Man / Spoiled Brat, as well as overly sexy nuns and corrupt cardinals; much of the humor is rather sexual, scatological, or just plain stupid.
 Despite initial interest from viewers, the ensuing religious controversy over how offensive it was to Catholics kept it off the air long enough for any real interest to dry up.

 Loonatics Unleashed re-invented Looney Tunes characters as superheroes in a dark, cyberpunkish setting.
-Unfortunately, people who would've been interested in the Looney Tunes were turned off by the dark-looking setting and action emphasis, and people who wanted to see superhero stuff were put on their guard by the fact that the characters were based on toons famous for zany slapstick.
+Unfortunately, people who would've been interested in the Looney Tunes were turned off by the dark-looking setting and action emphasis, and people who wanted to see anthropomorphic superhero stuff were put on their guard by the fact that the characters were based on Looney Tunes famous for their zany slapstick.
 Due to a backlash the premise was changed into a much more standardized superhero cartoon that received mixed reviews at best.
 Further attempts were made to fix the show in the second season by lightening things even further and reintroducing nearly all the other classic characters, but the show was cancelled after that season ran its course.